-Visitors are not allowed in the Residence Hall from 10 p.m. to 1:00 p.m. each day without permission from the Residential Hall Director.
+Visitors are not allowed in the Residence Hall before 1:00 p.m. or after 10 p.m. without permission from the Residential Hall Director.

 DISCIPLINARY PROCESS FOR STUDENTS

 The Vice President of Student Services is assisted in the disciplinary determination by a series of committees, which hear cases assigned to them.
 (See Appendix for list of committees and definitions)